tarekmonjur/design-principles-patterns/readme.md

-# :rocket: Design Patterns & Principles:
+# :rocket: Design Principles & Patterns:

-## :mortar_board: Design Principles:
+# :mortar_board: Design Principles:

 Design principles are general guidelines that can guide our class structure and relationships.
 Design principles help us by giving an additional set of guidelines on top of the core object-oriented concepts.